Dear TAHS Members,

 I have recently announced that a Museum Revitalization Committee was formed to study all aspects of making

 changes to the Museum.
 Their master plan was completed and submitted to the TAHS board and was approved unanimously.
-We had originally set a time schedule starting in 2020 but decided to update the this fall.
+We had originally set a time schedule starting in 2020 but decided to update the office this fall.
 It is the hub of our organization

 and supports all Museum and Historical Society activities.
 In the past few weeks we have installed new shelves, cabinets,